-We opportunistically manage our interest rate risk by using various hedging strategies.
+We opportunistically manage our interest rate related risks by using various hedging strategies.
 Subject to maintaining our qualification as a REIT and maintaining our exclusion from regulation as an investment company under the Investment Company Act, we use certain derivative financial instruments and other hedging instruments to mitigate interest rate risk we expect to arise from our repurchase agreement financings associated with our RMBS.
+We also attempt to mitigate duration and basis risk arising from our investment portfolio.
 The interest rate hedging instruments that we currently use include: interest rate swaps, TBAs and swaptions.
 Our overall hedging strategy takes into account the natural hedging effect of our Servicing Related Assets, which tend to increase in value as interest rates rise.
 See "Item 8.
 Consolidated Financial Statements and Supplementary Data-Note 2-Basis of Presentation and Significant Accounting Policies-Derivatives and Hedging Activities."